fcarrabs/Set_Orienteering_Problem/README.md

 Instances are obtained by adapting instances for the Generalized Traveling Salesman Problem (GTSP) proposed in:
 “M. Fischetti, J. J. Salazar Gonzalez, P. Toth, A branch-and-cut algorithm for the symmetric generalized traveling salesman problem, Operations Research 45 (3) (1997) 378–394”.
 In particular, among all these instances, we select the instances for which the distance is defined as the Euclidean distance between customers’ coordinates.
 These instances have a number of vertices ranging from 52 to 1084 and a number of clusters equal to ∼ 20% of the number of vertices.
-They are 51 in total (see the paper for more details about the instances generation).
+They are 51 in total (see the paper for more details about the generation of the instances).

 Files are organized as follows.

-			-  The depot is the node 1.
+			-  The depot is node 1.
 This node is the only one inside the cluster zero.
 			-  File name is structured as follows:  <TSP-instance-name>T<percentage of best/optimal GTSP solution>p<#kind of generation of profits>.sop

 A second set of instances has the abbreviation “RND” inside the name.
 In this set the vertices are randomly assigned to the clusters.